How to prevent mould in your house

 There are a few things you can do to keep mould at bay:

-- Make sure your house is ventilated properly – this includes opening windows and using extractor fans
+• Make sure your house is ventilated properly – open windows and use extractor fans

-- Consider using a dehumidifier – these reduce the moisture in the air and are especially useful in rooms that are more prone to damp, like bathrooms
+• Consider using a dehumidifier – these reduce the moisture in the air and are especially useful in rooms that are more likely to get damp, like bathrooms

-- Clean your house regularly – make sure you keep any areas that are prone to damp clean, including wiping down sinks and showers
+• Clean your house regularly – make sure you keep any areas that are likely to get damp clean, including wiping down sinks and showers

 Will a dehumidifier stop mould?

-The short answer is no, dehumidifiers won’t stop mould, but they’ll definitely help keep it at bay.
+The short answer is no - dehumidifiers won’t stop mould.
+But they’ll definitely help keep on top of it!

-Dehumidifiers work by reducing the moisture in the air and mould spreading through water sources, so they do help to prevent mould and damp.
+Dehumidifiers reduce the moisture in the air and mould spreading through water sources, so they do help to prevent mould and damp.

 How to get rid of mould

-It’s important to try get rid of mould as soon as possible, as it can have some negative effects on your health, including issues with your breathing.
+It’s important to try get rid of mould as soon as possible.
+It can affect your health and cause issues with your breathing.

 How to get rid of mould on walls